Jakeippo/p2doctoroffice/README.md

 ## Custom Objects

-Org will use Patient and Appointment Objects to track data required to use pages.
+Org will use Patient and Appointment Objects to track data required for the web pages.

 ### Patient
 Fields: